koliseoapi/help/content/call-for-papers/call-for-papers.md

 ---
-title: "Create a Call for Papers"
+title: "Create a call for papers"
 date: 2018-01-16T00:01:46+01:00
-summary: "This page explains how to create and manage a Call for Papers for your event."
+summary: "How to configure and start a call for papers for your event."
 weight: 10
 aliases:
   - /talks/r4p